 Functional Fixedness and Pre-utilization

 A closely related concept is functional fixedness.
-When we gain experience and practice in solving a certain type of problems, we may experience function fixedness.
+When we gain experience and practice in solving a certain type of problem, we may experience function fixedness.
 Functional fixedness describes the rigidity in using a particular tool or resource in 1 single way when it can, technically, be used in many ways.
 For example, hammers are excellent for punching in nails.
 That’s what they are made for, i.e., their designed function is to affix nails.
 However, hammers can also be used as paperweights.
 Many movie theatres have a circular closed-bottom hole next to the seat which is designed to keep a cup.
 It can also be an excellent way to keep your phone in case you are afraid of letting it pop outside from your pocket.
-This is an example of overcoming functional fixedness – where an object is used in more ways than what it is originally designed for.
+This is an example of overcoming functional fixedness – where an object is used in more ways than what it was originally designed for.

 Research shows that children are probably immune to functional fixedness.
 After all, they are the original non-experts.
 Their brains are regularly learning new functions and are in an exploratory state because there is almost no practiced experience to rely on.